-"I agree with everything in this article When Your Child Gets Angry: Here's Your Gameplan, but 15 points are a lot to take in.
-It would be good to have a (very) short version." - Sejal
+"I agree with everything in your article When Your Child Gets Angry: Here's Your Gameplan, but I can't remember all that in the heat of the moment.
+Can you give us a (very) short version?"

 Less drama.
 More love.